tal-z/ColorController/README.md

 4. [Access a rich set of color values and color names](#4-access-a-rich-set-of-color-values-and-color-names-prepared-by-martin-krzywinski-conveniently-stored-in-a-pandas-dataframe)

-Welcome to the ColorController Python library!

-My name is Tal Zaken, and I wrote this library for use in a natural language processing project that aims to take in free-form text, and spit out color data which somehow relates to the text's content.

-Enough about that.
-Here are some things that you can do with ColorController:

 ## 1. Encode color data in various formats.
 #### Example 1.1: Create a ColorController object using a familiar, english-language color name, and print out its properties.